pipiscrew/timeline/application/develop.md

 --install it > then connect using as server (localdb)\MSSQLLocalDB

---create a barch file for silect installation : echo this will install LocalDB2014 silently pause msiexec /i SqlLocalDB.msi /qn IACCEPTSQLLOCALDBLICENSETERMS=YES
+--create a batch file for silent installation : echo this will install LocalDB2014 silently pause msiexec /i SqlLocalDB.msi /qn IACCEPTSQLLOCALDBLICENSETERMS=YES